Areas of Practice

-Philip S. Khinda is a partner in Steptoe’s Washington office, and focuses on internal investigations as well as securities enforcement and corporate governance matters.
+Philip S. Khinda is a partner in Steptoe’s Washington office and focuses on internal investigations, and securities enforcement and corporate governance matters.
 He is co-head of the firm’s SEC enforcement practice, and a member of its White-Collar Criminal Defense Group.
-He also serves as Chair of the Ethics and Investigations Subcommittee of the American Bar Association's Corporate Governance Committee.
+He also serves as chair of the Ethics and Investigations Subcommittee of the American Bar Association's Corporate Governance Committee.
 In 2013, Securities Docket named him to its inaugural “Enforcement 40,” a list of the 40 leading securities enforcement defense attorneys in the country.

 Mr. Khinda is a leading adviser to boards and special committees of US public companies and financial institutions.
-He regularly assists corporate boards and management in conducting internal investigations, and in addressing sensitive governance and financial issues, including in connection with related government investigations and securities litigation.
+He regularly assists corporate boards and management in conducting internal investigations, in addressing sensitive governance and financial issues, and related government investigations and securities litigation.
 His leadership of the CalPERS Special Review, its fee recovery of over $200 million for the nation's largest state pension fund, and its March 2011 public report on pay-to-play and public corruption issues are recent representative efforts.
-His audit and other board committee engagements include his service as lead counsel to the special review committee of the board of the Bank One Funds, whose investment adviser was named in the New York Attorney General's first mutual fund market timing complaint, and to the special review committee of the board of the AmSouth Funds, whose adviser was "Adviser A" in the SEC's landmark action against BYSYS Fund Services and others for mutual fund marketing kickbacks.
+His audit and other board committee engagements include his service as counsel to the board of the Bank One Funds, whose investment adviser was named in the New York Attorney General's first mutual fund market timing complaint, and the board of the AmSouth Funds, whose adviser was "Adviser A" in the SEC's landmark action against BYSYS Fund Services and others for mutual fund marketing kickbacks.
 The vast majority of his other board engagements remain, by their nature, confidential.
-However, his work on two particular matters, later made public, is now reflected in business school case studies (“Doing the Right Thing” on the Bank One market timing matter, and a Columbia Business School study on CalPERS).
+However, his work on two of these matters, later made public, is now reflected in business school case studies (“Doing the Right Thing” on the Bank One market timing matter, and a Columbia Business School study on CalPERS).

-Mr. Khinda also represents and defends public companies and institutions, their officers and directors, regulated entities, and others in matters before the Securities and Exchange Commission, the Department of Justice, state prosecutors and other regulatory authorities.
+Mr. Khinda also defends public companies and institutions, their officers and directors, regulated entities, and others in matters before the Securities and Exchange Commission, the Department of Justice, state prosecutors and other regulatory authorities.
 He is well-known for the many government investigations and inquiries he has resolved for clients without any charges ever being filed, or any public disclosure of the government's interest ever being made.
-Those clients have included a broad group of public companies, private equity firms, hedge funds, and investment advisers as well as corporate executives and public figures.
+Those clients have included a broad group of public companies, asset managers, corporate executives and public figures.
 While Mr. Khinda has served as successor and settlement counsel for a variety of institutional and individual clients, no corporation or individual that he has represented from the outset of an investigation has ever been sued by the SEC or indicted.

 Mr. Khinda has advised and represented individual, corporate, and board committee clients in connection with many of the most significant securities matters over the last 20 years, including publicly-disclosed government investigations and litigation involving Rite Aid, Enron, Adelphia, Global Crossing, AOL Time Warner, UBS and JPMorgan, among others, appearing before US and international securities regulators on their behalf.
-Over the last decade, he has also assisted a series of pension fund and mutual fund boards and board committees that investigated matters underlying the highest-profile and most complex government investigations and actions ever to face the investment management community, including several leading institutions in the mutual fund market timing matters, in the mutual fund marketing kickback matters, and in the more recent wave of pension fund pay-to-play and public corruption matters.
 He has also been active over the last decade in advising multinational companies listed in the US on matters involving their operations, transactions and other issues overseas, particularly in Europe and Asia.

 Select News & Events